 If leaves are too wet or too deep, you might need to wash them off with a garden hose.
 Don’t use a pressure washer, which can force water up under the shingles.

-Get rid of moss
+Get Rid of Moss

 In much of the country, composition roofs often become covered with black algae.
-While unsightly, this filmy growth doesn’t hurt the roof.
+Although unsightly, this filmy growth doesn’t hurt the roof.
 A little chlorine bleach or detergent mixed with water will kill it, but it’s safer for both you and the roof to just leave it alone.

 If you live in the Northwest, you’re likely to find moss growing on your roof, particularly on wood or composition shingles.
 Moss, which looks more three-dimensional than algae, needs to go because it traps water.
 If you tackle it early enough, you can just sweep it off.